DETAILED ACTION

 excess pores in the membrane.

-Claims 30, 34, 41 and 42 are rejected under 35 U.S.C.
+Claims 30, 34, 41, 42 and 44 are rejected under 35 U.S.C.
 103 as being unpatentable over Oh et al (Stem Cell Research, 2, pgs 219-230; 2009; Cited in a prior action) in view of Mohr et al (biotechnol.
 Prog.
 22, Pgs 825-834; 2006; cited in a prior action) and Caracci et al (US 2018/0179489; Published 06/28/2018; cited in a prior action) as applied to claims 1, 3, 4, 6-13, 15, 19 and 40 and in further view of Maxwell et al (Journal of Virological Methods 63 (1997) l 29-136).
-This is a new rejection, necessitated by the amendment filed 10/29/2025.
+This rejection was made in the Office Action mailed on 01/27/2026 and has been rewritten to address additional claims as necessitated by the amendment filed on 03/16/2026.

 The teachings of Oh, Mohr and Caracci are described and applied above.

-Regarding claim 30, Oh teaches the development of a facile and robust method for maintaining undifferentiated hESC in three-dimensional (3D) suspension cultures on Matrigelcoated microcarriers achieving 2- to 4-fold higher cell densities than those in 2D colony cultures (Page 219, Abstract).
+Regarding claims 30 and 44, Oh teaches the development of a facile and robust method for maintaining undifferentiated hESC in three-dimensional (3D) suspension cultures on Matrigelcoated microcarriers achieving 2- to 4-fold higher cell densities than those in 2D colony cultures (Page 219, Abstract).
 Oh teaches hES cells adhered to matrigel-coated cellulose microcarriers for growth, the cells adhered to the microcarriers are within 3D suspension cultures, where the cells are removed from the microcarriers via mechanical or enzymatic dissociation (Page 220, Column 1, Paragraph 3; Pages 225-227, Microcarrier cultures of hESC in static and agitated conditions).
 Oh teaches after the removal of the cells from the microcarriers, the cells were re-attached to the microcarriers in a suspension (Page 220, Column 1, Paragraph 4).

 Oh does not teach the use of electroporation, after harvesting, for transfection of the adherent cells.
 Oh does not teach that after electroporation, the cells are recovered on a second substrate in suspension or in another suspension format.